sepiphy/coding-recommendations/README.md

 ## Contributing

-Thank you for considering contributing to `xuanquynh/coding-recommendations` package!

-Feel free to submit an issue or a pull request for your expectation!

-All contributions are welcome and accepted via pull requests.
+Please read the [contribution guide](https://seriquynh.com/oss?project=xuanquynh/coding-recommendations) for more information.

 ## License

-The `xuanquynh/coding-recommendations` package is licensed under the [MIT license](LICENSE.md).
+This project is open-sourced software licensed under the [MIT license](LICENSE.md).